lml/commontator/README.md

 ## Emails

 When you enable subscriptions, emails are sent automatically by Commontator.
 If sending emails, remember to add your host URL's to your environment files (test.rb, development.rb and production.rb):

 ```rb
 config.action_mailer.default_url_options = { host: "https://www.example.com" }
 ```

+Sometimes you may need to subscribe (commontator) users automatically when some event happens.
+You can call `object.commontator_thread.subscribe(user)` to subscribe users programmatically.
 Batch sending through Mailgun is also supported and automatically detected.

-You may need to customize the mailer views with `rake commontator:copy:views` though only `app/views/commontator/subscriptions_mailer/` may be necessary.
-These in turn may require that you customize the localizations as well (see below for more details on that).

-Sometimes you may need to add users automatically upon some event.
-For example, you may wish to automatically "subscribe" a (commontator) `user` to a (commontable) `event` so they get messages sent to the event automatically after joining the event.
-To do this you call `event.thread.subscribe(user)` when adding that `user` to that `event`.
+Read the Customization section to see how to customize subscription emails.

 ## Voting

 You can allow users to vote on each others' comments by adding the `acts_as_votable` gem to your Gemfile:

 ```rb
 gem 'acts_as_votable'